2. Something which old men give to young men when they can no longer provide them with a bad example.

 It’s a pleasure to give advice, humiliating to need it, normal to ignore it.

-2. Formal or official information about something; intelligence, news, report: Advice from abroad indicates that war is about to begin.
+2. Formal or official information about something; intelligence, news, report: Advice from abroad indicated that war was about to begin.

 Lorraine will advise her friend to get a second medical opinion for the treatment of her ailment.2.
 To inform, tell, notify, make known: The weather report did advise the community that the roads were too icy for the trip.